Bhavya-SimformSolutions/Flipkart-Homepage/README.md

 ## About This Project
 Welcome to the Flipkart Homepage Clone project!
 This repository contains the HTML and CSS code for a replica of the Flipkart homepage.

+**You can view the demo of this page by clicking on this link:**  https://bhavya-simformsolutions.github.io/Flipkart-Homepage/

 ## Technologies Used

 - HTML